bluebear2015/fs-journal/notes/04-bootstrap.md

 colums run prependicular
-in html everything runs vertical by default uless you use colums and rows to designate a space om the page using an asset file is a good place to store images after you stop images in assets you can call on them in the cod by using assets.imgID best pratice for using figma is going from top to bottom in css is where you want to make your color pallette you can copy and paste your pallet color from figma.
+in html everything runs vertical by default uless you use colums and rows to designate a space om the page using an asset file is a good place to store images after you stop images in assets you can call on them in the cod by using assets.imgID f d best pratice for using figma is going from top to bottom in css is where you want to make your color pallette you can copy and paste your pallet color from figma.